HitKarry/TDNN/README.md

 Weight data：https://mega.nz/file/2cdBULiB#boGkh154f_97hbpbFIzYHl7j7iVLh_93gAeNH46L0EQ

-Put the downloaded data into the specified folder, execute main.py to run and generate the result data.
+Put the downloaded data into the specified folder, execute the main.py run and generate the resulting data. evaluate.py provides the functions necessary for quantitative evaluation of the data.

 # License